opencpu/opencpu-server/docker/README.md

     http://localhost:8004/ocpu/
     https://localhost/ocpu/

-The examples below assume that we use the [opencpu/base(https://registry.hub.docker.com/u/opencpu/base/) container.
-To run as the server as an executable
+The examples below assume that we use the [opencpu/base](https://registry.hub.docker.com/u/opencpu/base/) container.
+To start as the server as an executable

     docker run -t -p 80:80 -p 8004:8004 opencpu/base

-Alternatively, to run in background as a daemon:
+Alternatively, to start in background as a daemon:

     docker run -t -d -p 80:80 -p 8004:8004 opencpu/base

-Alternatively, to run with an interactive shell:
+Alternatively, to start with an interactive shell:

     docker run -t -i -p 80:80 -p 8004:8004 opencpu/base sh -c 'service opencpu restart && /bin/bash'

 OpenCPU and RStudio
 -------------------

-The [opencpu/rstudio]() container runs an installation with both `opencpu` and `rstudio-server`.
+The [opencpu/rstudio](https://registry.hub.docker.com/u/opencpu/rstudio/) container runs an installation with both `opencpu` and `rstudio-server`.
 For example:

     docker run -t -p 80:80 -p 8004:8004 opencpu/rstudio